<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Brand Icon

-Is your marketing budget seeing a similar incline?
-It isn't easy to justify a marketing spend of over 10% of revenues to many bosses — or even 5%.
-Read on to see how marketers with adequate budgets are convincing their bosses that marketing is worth the investment.
+Still, it isn't easy to justify a marketing spend of over 10% of revenues to many bosses — or even 5%.
+Keep reading to discover how marketers with adequate budgets are successfully demonstrating the value of their marketing investments to their bosses.

-Here are the 12 steps we'll walk through to justify your marketing budget to your boss:
+Here are the 12 steps we’ll cover to help you justify your marketing budget:

 1. Look at Competitors